sql-machine-learning/elasticdl/doc/tutorials/elasticdl_local.md

 ### Check job status

-After summitting the job to minikube, you can run following command to check the status of each pod:
+After submitting the job to Minikube, you can run following command to check the status of each pod:

 ```bash
 kubectl get pods